Math anxiety often starts when math feels like worksheets, timed tests, and red marks. Games make the same skills feel playful.

 A Note on Timed Practice

-- Let them win sometimes, especially early on, to build positive math associations
+- Let them win sometimes early on

-- When they make a mistake, ask what they think the answer is before correcting
+- Ask what they think before correcting